AshleyLTW/benihassanresearchgroup.github.io/resources.md

 <li>Allen, J.P., "The Historical Inscription of Khnumhotep at Dahshur: Preliminary Report," <span class='italic'>Bulletin of the American School of Oriental Research</span> 352 (2008), 29-39.
 </li>
-<li>Sydney H. Aufrere, S.H., "The Deserts and the Fifteenth and Sixteenth Upper Egyptian Nomes during the Middle Kingdom,."
-In: Friedman, R., (ed.) <span class='italic'>Egypt and Nubia: Gifts of the Desert</span> (London, 2002), 207--214.
+<li>Aufrere, S.H., "The Deserts and the Fifteenth and Sixteenth Upper Egyptian Nomes during the Middle Kingdom,."
+In: Friedman, R., (ed.) <span class='italic'>Egypt and Nubia: Gifts of the Desert</span> (London, 2002), 207-214.
 </li>
 <li>Bailleul-LeSuer, R. and Wyatt, J., "19th century epigraphers as key to the identification of Baqet III's birds at Beni Hassan."
 In: Betrò, M., and Miniaci, G., (eds), <span class='italic'>Talking along the Nile: Ippolito Rosellini, travellers and scholars of the 19th century in Egypt: Proceedings of the International Conference held on the occasion of the presentation of Progetto Rosellini.
 Pisa, June 14-16, 2012</span> (Pisa, 2013), 19-34.
 </li>